 Vitamins and minerals

 Bell peppers have several benefits for gliders.
 For one, they help in preventing anemia and keep eyes healthy.
-Additionally, the presence of Vitamin C works as an antioxidant which helps to prevent DNA damage.
+Additionally, the presence of Vitamin C works as an antioxidant, helping to prevent DNA damage.
 Further, vitamin C is great for boosting your glider’s immune system.

 Also, they’re rich in Vitamin K1, E, A, B6, Folate, and Potassium.